Driven Element Center and Box

 FB 43-1020 inner diam.
 12.7, outer diam.
 25.4, length 28.2 mm

 Mechanical Boom Length: ...
-DON'T mount Elements on edge of boom please!
+DO NOT mount Elements on edge of boom please!

 Do for no reason mount Reflectors or last far out parasitic element right onto the cutting edge of the boom tube.